A network of training hubs spanning Queensland

 Situated just outside the sugar cane-growing town of Ayr, the Ayr Training Hub has strong links to the regional cane and cattle industry.

 The centre focuses on traineeships, both full and part time, and works closely with regional schools to provide agricultural training and school based traineeships.
-Corporate clients and employers are provided with an excellent service by qualified and experienced instructors, who will tailor training courses to meet specific skilling needs and deliver on location.
+Local government, corporate clients, employers and community organisations are provided with an excellent service by qualified and experienced instructors, who will tailor training courses to meet specific skilling needs and deliver on location.

 The hub specialises in courses in sugar, horticulture, vet nursing, rural operations and butchery, providing training throughout all of North Queensland including the Cape and Gulf areas.

 The Bundaberg Training Hub services the regional area of the Wide Bay and Fraser Coast; a fertile area of cane farms, small crops, tree crops and cattle.
 The training provided by staff at the centre reflects the diverse nature of the region.